GSA/cio.gov-redo/_pages/programs-and-events/cio-bootcamp.md

 # The Program

-This full day event will be held on Tuesday, August 29th, at the U.S. Department of Education.
-Bootcamp will be broken in two half-day agendas.
+This full day event will be held on Tuesday, October 29th, at the U.S. Department of Education.
+The Bootcamp will be broken in two half-day agendas.
 - During the first half of the day, *new* CIOs, DCIOs, CISOs, and DCISOs will discuss the CIO Council priorities, committee work, communities of practice, and current work groups.
-- During the second half of the day, *all* CIOs, DCIOs, CISOs, and DCISOs will come together to discuss common hurdles, share best practices, an envision future priorities.
+- During the second half of the day, *all* CIOs, DCIOs, CISOs, and DCISOs will come together to discuss common hurdles, share best practices, and envision future priorities.

 # Event Dates